ACPE Numbers: Various – see listing below

 Accreditation for Pharmacists

 The Literature Study Module is intended for board certified pharmacists in need of recertification credit and is designed based on the content outline developed by the Board of Pharmacy Specialties (BPS).
 This module consists of 3 online home study activities (see table below).
-Each activity is designed to assess the learners’ ability to analyze and apply peer-selected contemporary articles to practice and includes a short video for enhanced learning and understanding.
+Each activity is designed to assess the learners’ ability to analyze and apply peer-selected contemporary articles to practice.

 Learners will be required to review the content and complete the associated online assessments.
 The learner must be able to correctly answer the questions based upon their interpretation of the content, as well as “baseline specialty specific knowledge and/or easily retrievable information.”
 For purposes of this Literature Study, “baseline specialty specific knowledge and/or easily retrievable information” is defined as product labeling and well-established standards of practice in the specialty practice.